Efficient Verification of Timed Automata

 Description

 Timed automata[1] are finite automata extended with clocks that can be reset and tested on the transitions.
-Clocks hence measure the delay between actions of the automaton.
+Clocks allow to contrain the delay between actions of the automaton.
 Timed automata are widely used to model real-time systems and for model-checking real-time specifications.

-Clocks are real-valued variables, hence the state-space of a timed automaton is infinite (and even not countable).
-To overcome this problem, verification algorithms use a symbolic representation of the executions of the automaton.
-The symbolic representation must further be abstracted[2] in order to guarantee its finiteness.
+The state-space of a timed automaton is infinite (and even not countable).
+To overcome this problem, verification algorithms use a finite abstraction of the runs of the automaton[2].
 The efficiency of the verification algorithms heavily rely on the coarseness of the abstraction[3].

 Bibliography